-Well… the concern is the additives and inclusions that are used to create these veggie chips are, in the long run, not very good for you.
+Well… the concern is the additives that are used to create these veggie chips are, in the long run, not very good for you.
 OH NO… these veggies chips can be just as bad as or even worse than the more commonly known salty potato chips.
 SHOCKER, right!!!

-Would you believe that the veggie chips are consuming are may actually be making you FAT?!
+Would you believe that the veggie chips you are consuming may actually be making you FAT?!
 WORSE to consider as well is the mindset a person may find himself or herself operating in when eating anything that has the word “vegetable” in it.

-For some expected reason, and many times rightly so, we expect that all veggie concoctions or preparations MUST be HEALTHY!
+For some reason, and many times rightly so, we expect that all veggie concoctions or preparations MUST be HEALTHY!
 NOT SO!!!
 Depending on the way it’s prepared, veggie chips can help you pack on those pounds and simply because we think that the veggie chips we are consuming are healthy, we may tend to EAT MORE VEGGIE CHIPS, making the situation so much more worse.

 #2 – Vegetable Dips

-Oohh… these can look so good and appealing.
+Oohh… these can look so appealing.
 Of course, another way we get caught in the trap set by veggie dips is the logical conclusion that we’ll not eat too much of this and we have this idea usually before we even start eating the dip.

-“It’s just a dip and I’ll just put a little on this carrot, broccoli, celery stick or other vegetable”, you may just say to yourself.
-However, what typically happens… we dip and dip… and dip and dip… until we have dipped so much into the so-called vegetable dip that we have packed on extra pounds without realizing it and may continue to do so unknowingly.
+“It’s just a dip and I’ll just put a little on this carrot, broccoli, celery stick or other vegetable”, you may say to yourself.
+However, what typically happens… we dip and dip… and dip and dip… until we have dipped so much into the so-called vegetable dip that we have packed on extra pounds without realizing it, and may continue to do so unknowingly.

-Yes, many researchers and health-oriented organizations know that VEGGIE DIPS can be a problem!
+Yes, many researchers and health-oriented organizations know that VEGGIE DIPS can be a problem.
 A HUGE PROBLEM.
 This is one area where nutritionists are battling hard to maintain the battle between effect weight loss and sabotages that seem to cleverly sneak in.